Nicki Figgins Counselling

 Welcome.
 Final

 As a counsellor based in Fareham, I provide professional counselling and psychotherapy to individuals and couples aged 18 and over.
-I run my private practice from a comfortable and professional setting in the centre of Fareham.
-My experience also includes working within the NHS IAPT service, as well as counselling at two separate community counselling agencies in Hampshire, one of which employs me as a Personal Tutor to the trainee counsellors embarking on the diploma training course, accredited by The British Association for Counselling and Psychotherapy (BACP).
+I run my private practice from a comfortable and professional setting in the centre of Fareham, and the practice is currently expanding to a second location in Petersfield, Hampshire, details of which will be provided in due course.
+My experience includes working within the NHS IAPT service, as well as counselling at two separate community counselling agencies in Hampshire, one of which employed me as a Personal Tutor to the trainee counsellors embarking on the diploma training course, accredited by The British Association for Counselling and Psychotherapy (BACP).

 “Overcoming difficulties leads to courage, self-respect, and knowing yourself.”